Retrieving boundaries with get_boundary()

 for querying.

-If we query France setting country_type = "country"
+If we query France setting country_type = "country" we

 get:

-france <- get_boundary(name = "France", type = "countries", country_type = "country")
+france <- get_boundary(name = "France", type = "country", country_type = "country")

 plot(sf::st_geometry(france), col = "blue")